nullchinchilla/docs.earendil.network/wiki/onion-packet-format.md

 The onion-packet has two, fixed-size parts:

 - The **header** which includes authenticated-encrypted routing messages
-- The **body** which is encrypted with layers of ChaCha20, with intentionally no authentication.
+- The **body** which is encrypted with layers of ChaCha20, with intentionally no integrity protection.

 ```
 Total: 8,872 bytes